Partial differential equation: Definition

+and $D$ is the partial derivative operator.

 Notation

 When writing PDEs, it is common to denote partial derivatives using subscripts.
 For example:

 In the general situation that u is a function of n variables, then u_{i} denotes the first partial derivative relative to the i-th input, u_{ij} denotes the second partial derivative relative to the i-th and j-th inputs, and so on.